Apotropaic magic: Phalluses

 In Ancient Greece, phalloi were believed to have apotropaic qualities.
-Often stone reliefs would be placed above doorways, and three-dimensional versions were erected across the Greek world.
+Often stone reliefs would be placed above doorways, and three-dimensional versions were built across the Greek world.
 Most notable of these were the urban monuments found on the island of Delos.
 The phallus was also an apotropaic symbol for the ancient Romans.
 These are known as fascinum.

 A similar use of phallic representations to ward off the evil eye remains popular in modern Bhutan.
 It is associated with the 500-year-old Buddhist tradition of Drukpa Kunley.
-It is paralleled by other South Asian uses of the lingam symbol.

-Reflective items
+Reflective items and prisms

 Mirrors and other shiny reflective objects were believed to deflect the evil eye.
 Traditional English "Plough Jags" (performers of a regional variant of the mummers play) sometimes decorated their costumes (particularly their hats) with shiny items, to the extent of borrowing silver plate for the purpose.
 "Witch balls" are shiny blown glass ornaments, such as Christmas baubles, that were hung in windows.
 Similarly, the Chinese Bagua mirror is usually installed to ward off negative energy and protect the entryways of residences.

-An example of the use of shiny apotropaic objects in Judaism can be found in the so-called “Halsgezeige” or textile neckbands used in the birthing customs of the Franco-German border region.
+An example of the use of shiny apotropaic objects in Judaism can be found in the so-called "Halsgezeige" or textile neckbands used in the birthing customs of the Franco-German border region.
 Shiny coins or colourful stones would be sewn onto the neckband or on a central amulet in order to distract the evil eye.
 These neckbands were worn by women in childbirth and by young boys during their Brit Milah ceremony.
 This custom continued until the early 20th century.

+In the American Southwest, crystals, due to their semitransparency, are used by shamans to practice clairvoyance, identify objects created or enchanted by witches, and distinguish diseases (e.g., through charging medicine water).